 In 2013, I re-evaluated my job search tactics.
 I knew I had a great resume for a recent graduate, so what was I doing wrong?

 It turns out my biggest mistake had been my approach to my job search.
-Don’t repeat these four errors I made when you’re looking for a job in Portland:
+Don’t do these four things when looking for work:

 Confidence is a great quality, but you have to maintain a sense of realism.
 I wasted my time applying for jobs I wasn’t qualified for.
 It’s an employers market right now, and if a job posting asks for five years of experience, you can bet that’s the minimum required.